- General Information

 For mares: - the overall assessment is reached by adding all the categories (1 - 6) and dividing by 6.

-For stallions: - the overall assessment is reached by adding all the categories (1 - 8) and dividing by 8.
+For long format / stallions and mares: - the overall assessment is reached by adding all the categories (1 - 8) and dividing by 8.

 All stallions to be bred must be entered in the Stallion division of the Studbook.
-Consistent with international selection procedures, approval includes: pedigree requirements, conformation inspection, 30 or 70 day/performance testing and offspring evaluation.
+Consistent with international selection procedures, approval includes: pedigree requirements, conformation inspection, approved stallion performance testing.

 Eligible stallions include:

 - To be licensed a stallion must reach at least 7 points overall and no less than 5 points in any individual category.
 A license is valid for 2 years.

 - ** Within 2 years the stallion must then complete the 2nd phase, which is the performance aspect of the approval.